 - by Alan

-When viewing Chinese landscape paintings, it is clear that Chinese depictions of nature are seldom mere representations of the external world but they go much further beyond that.
-They are expressions of the mind and heart of the individual artists who create the landscapes, encompassing all that embodies the culture and cultivation of their masters, and potentially even specific social, philosophical, or political convictions.
-These concepts initially came to be in the late Tang dynasty.
+The Tang dynasty was a time of significant artistic development in China, and landscape painting was no exception.
+During this time, the concepts of Chinese depictions of nature came into being.
+Chinese depictions of nature are seldom mere representations of the external world; they go further beyond that.
+They are expressions of the mind and heart of the individual artists who create the landscapes, encompassing all that embodies the culture and cultivation of their masters and potentially even specific social, philosophical, or political convictions.

 During the Song dynasty, landscape paintings became metaphors for the well-regulated state.
-With the introduction of a new style of calligraphic brushwork for self-expressive ends, the monochrome visuals of old trees, bamboo, rocks, and retirement retreats, which were created by these scholar-artists became emblems of their own character and spirit.
+With the introduction of a new style of calligraphic brushwork for self-expressive ends, the monochrome visuals of old trees, bamboo, rocks, and retirement retreats created by these scholar-artists became emblems of their character and spirit.

-During the Yuan dynasty, landscape paintings were often seen as an extension of the artist himself, depictions of such places often served to express the values of their owner.
+During the Yuan dynasty, landscape paintings were often seen as an extension of the artist himself.
+Depictions of such places often served to express the values of their owner.
 The Yuan dynasty also witnessed a second kind of cultivated landscape, “the mind landscape.”
-These landscape paintings went beyond representation and incorporated personal feelings with select antique styles to relay the inner workings of the artists heard and mind.
+These landscape paintings went beyond representation and incorporated personal feelings with select antique styles to relay the inner workings of the artist’s heart and mind.

-The Ming dynasty is when native Chinese rule was restored and court artists were able to produce conservative images which revived the Song dynasty metaphor for the state, as a well-ordered imperial garden.
+The Ming dynasty was when native Chinese rule was restored, and court artists could produce conservative images reviving the Song dynasty metaphor for the state as a well-ordered imperial garden.

-As a leading Sarasota area antique buyer, we are happy to take a look at any landscape paintings that you may have for appraisal and value.
-Our expert team is wide-spread in cities like Palmetto, Bradenton, Englewood, Nokomis, Ellenton, Venice and Osprey.
-We are well-versed in many different paintings from all over the world, including the unique Chinese landscape paintings.
+You can contact us if you have a landscape painting and want to know its value.
+As a leading Sarasota area antique buyer, we are happy to look at any landscape paintings you may have for appraisal and value.
+Our expert team is widespread in cities like Palmetto, Bradenton, Englewood, Nokomis, Ellenton, Venice, and Osprey, and we are well-versed in many paintings worldwide, including unique Chinese landscape paintings.
 If you want to know the value of your landscape paintings, call us to fix a prior appointment.
-We visit places like Winter Haven, St Pete, St Petersburg and Port Charlotte once in a week.
+We visit places like Winter Haven, St Pete, St Petersburg, and Port Charlotte once a week.